JonnyGamer/HardestMathPuzzles/README.md

 # Puzzle 4
 ```
-Example: The number 2 has a persistency of 4 because:
+The number 2 has a persistency of 4 because:
 23 is prime
 233 is prime
 2333 is prime